ToolJet/ToolJet/docs/docs/contributing-guide/setup/docker.md

 Docker compose is the easiest way to setup ToolJet server and client locally.

 :::info
-If you rather want to try out ToolJet locally with docker, you can follow the steps [here](https://docs.tooljet.com/docs/setup/docker-local).
+If you really want to try out ToolJet locally with docker, you can follow the steps [here](https://docs.tooljet.com/docs/setup/docker-local).
 :::

 ## Prerequisites

-Make sure you have the latest version of `docker` and `docker-compose` installed.
+Ensure you are using the most recent version of `docker` and `docker-compose` installed.

 [Official docker installation guide](https://docs.docker.com/desktop/)